 - Take another beaker and dissolve 4 g of potassium hydroxide in 50ml of water.

 - Add the potassium hydroxide solution slowly to the ferric chloride solution with constant stirring.
 A brown colour ferric hydroxide precipitate is formed

 - Filter the precipitate of ferric hydroxide through the funnel and wash the precipitate with hot water.

 - In another beaker take 4 g of oxalic acid and 5.5 g of potassium oxalate.
 Add 100 ml water and stir well to get a clear solution of potassium oxalate.

-- Add the freshly prepared ferric hydroxide precipitate to potassium oxalate solution gradually with constant stirring so that precipitate dissolves completely and green colour solution is formed.
+- Add the freshly prepared ferric hydroxide precipitate to potassium oxalate solution gradually with constant stirring so that precipitate dissolves completely, and the green colour solution is formed.

 - Filter the solution in order to remove any insoluble impurities.

 - Transfer the green-coloured solution to a china dish and concentrate the solution till the crystallisation point is achieved.

 - Place the china dish in cold water and allow cooling for an hour.

-- Green crystals of potassium ferric oxalate is formed.
-Remove the crystals from the mother liquor
+- Green crystals of potassium ferric oxalate are formed.
+Remove the crystals from the mother liquor.

 - Wash the crystals with ethyl alcohol and dry them between the folds of filter paper.